Who is developing the ISC Santa Fe?

 President of the ISC • Director of iReadShakespeare.org • Director of SF SummerShakespeare

 Robin holds a Ph.D. from Brunel University London in the history and future of reading Shakespeare—out loud and in community.
 She has taught Shakespeare courses in places as disparate as cruise ships and universities both here and in London, with a special fondness for working with people who feel Shakespeare is beyond them.
 Robin is also an award-winning author of more than seventy computer and design books and has founded several non-profit and community groups.
 Currently she is working on a series of Shakespeare playbooks edited and designed specifically for groups reading the plays aloud and in discussion and is the Director of iReadShakespeare.org, a division of the ISC.
-She is an active member of the board of TheatreSantaFe.org and an Advisory Board member of New Mexico Actors Lab, and an associate trustee of the Shakespearean Authorship Trust in London at the invitation of Mark Rylance.
+She is an active member of the board of TheatreSantaFe.org, an Advisory Board member of New Mexico Actors Lab, and an associate trustee of the Shakespearean Authorship Trust in London at the invitation of Mark Rylance.

 Robin is one of the Santa Fe Scholars of Record for the First Folio: The Book that Gave Us Shakespeare project funded by the Folger Shakespeare Library, the National Endowment for the Humanities and the American Library Association.